joriscarbonare/FaceFUN/README.md

 **`veg_survey_lastdate.RData`** – Last survey only subset of the EucFACE vegetation survey dataset.

 ### 📂 **SCRIPTS**
 This folder originally held analysis scripts.
 Some example/early-analysis files (including a cell selection script and an example figure) were removed to keep the repository focused on core datasets.
-If you need those analyses restored, contact the project maintainer or check older commits in version control.

 ---